Anna Chaplain Anne Powell in a care home on the Isle of Wight

 During the information sessions and other meetings the Anna Chaplaincy Strategy Group has been asked a number of questions.
 To support parishes and those intending to apply to become an Anna Chaplain we have put below a series of FAQs.

-Can I apply directly to BRF and the National Anna Chaplaincy Team?
+Can I apply directly to the Bible Reading Foundation (BRF) and the National Anna Chaplaincy Team?

-The short answer is no. Now the Diocese has taken out a Head Licence anyone wishing to become an Anna Chaplain has to do so through the Diocese.
+The short answer is no. The Diocese has an agreement with BRF and anyone wishing to become an Anna Chaplain within the Diocese of Portsmouth has to do so through the Diocese.
 The Diocese has responsibility for the safer recruitment, training and development of Anna Chaplains.

 What if my parish has a vacancy?